EU Deforestation-free Products Regulation: the impact on businesses

 3. Risk mitigation

-Adoption of risk mitigation procedures and measures if there is a significant risk the product does not comply with the rules.
+Adoption of risk mitigation procedures and measures if there is a significant risk that the product does not comply with the rules.

 Finally, operators sourcing commodities entirely from areas classified as low risk will be subject to simplified due diligence obligations, as they will only need to collect information and documents proving that the commodities are deforestation-free and legal.